API reference

 Scopes

 Keys carry one or more capability scopes, bound at issuance time and immutable thereafter.
-Issue a separate key per integration so a compromised key can be revoked without breaking unrelated workflows.
+Issue a separate key per integration so a compromised key can be revoked without breaking unrelated workflows, and so a noisy SIEM ingest cannot starve an IaC pipeline of rate-limit headroom.

 read:identities— list and inspect users, groups, service principals, managed identities, and agent identities.
 Also gatesGET /api/v1/tenants.read:findings— list and inspect analyzer findings.read:roles— list right-sized role recommendations.manage:webhooks— list, create, and delete outbound webhook subscriptions.
-Required for any/api/v1/webhooksroute.
+Required for any/api/v1/webhooksroute.provision:scim— reserved for SCIM provisioning.
+No route consumes it yet; it is published in the scope vocabulary so keys can be pre-issued.

 Response envelope

-List endpoints return a uniform shape. data carries the page of rows; meta carries pagination metadata and, when a tenant filter is active, the resolved Azure tenant id.
+List endpoints return a uniform shape. data carries the page of rows; meta carries pagination metadata and, when a tenant filter is active, the resolved Microsoft tenant id so you can confirm the scope was honored.

 {